rozza/mongo-spark/doc/1-sparkSQL.md

 ## DataTypes

 Spark supports a limited number of data types, to ensure that all bson types can be round tripped in and out of Spark DataFrames /
-DataSets custom StructTypes are created for any unsupported Bson Types.
+DataSets.
+Custom StructTypes are created for any unsupported Bson Types.
 The following table shows the mapping between the Bson Types and
 Spark Types:

 Bson Type               | Spark Type